xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 =================================
-3.6.0	Nov 2,2014
+3.6.0	Nov 4,2014
 	-enh (dpitts) NUTCRACKER and PREVIEW windows now use OpenGL to draw objects.
 The result of this is xLights can now draw very large objects with no delay.
-Dave is now working on getting a fixed preview window size.
-3.5.2	Oct 30,2014
+	-enh (dpitts) New ability to set the resolution of the PREVIEW screen.
+Set the size and it will be remembered.
+This is needed to help when making Whole House Models.
+This way you can always come back to the layout you had been working on.
+	-enh (dpitts) You can now click and drag objects in the PREVIEW tab.
+If there are multiple objects under your mouse hold the shift key while clicking and it will cycle through all of them 3.5.2	Oct 30,2014
 	-bug (frankr) Fix for preview moving some elements into the wrong place.
 Before the ability to rotate any element rotations were in 3 degree increments, now they are 1 degree.
 This change caused existing previews to draw elements in